lizmitnick/political-tweets/README.md

 ## Setup

 From wherever you want to install the directory and run the program:

+EITHER: run `src/setup.sh`

+OR follow the instructions below.
+They do the same thing.
+Choose your own adventure.

 1. Highly recommend using virtual environments to keep individual projects contained.
 Use `virtualenv --python=/usr/local/bin/python3 venv` to create virtual environment 'venv'.
 2. Activate virtual environment with `source venv/bin/activate` (`deactivate` to exit).
 3. Run `git clone https://github.com/jonbakerfish/TweetScraper.git`.